 Every time I clean up my studio, I feel like I should celebrate by throwing a party or at the least do a little happy dance.
 It feels so good to start with a clean slate before launching into the next project.
 Just for fun, I’m sharing how my studio looks right now.
 If you’re new to the site, I hope you will come back and visit often.

-My studio is bright and cheerful.
-It’s the place I go to when I want to reflect, design, experiment and basically make a big mess.
+My studio is bright, cheerful and the place I go to when I want to reflect, design, experiment and basically make a big mess.
 It’s also full of projects such as the curvy chair slipcover behind the desk.

-The slipcovered love seat positioned in front of the desk forms a quaint conversation area and doesn’t take up much space.
+Another slipcover project is the love seat positioned in front of the desk which forms a quaint conversation area and doesn’t take up much space.
 I still have enough room left over to paint or reupholster furniture.

 The love seat is not just for looks.
 I actually use it quite a bit and every once in a while find the dogs lounging on it.
 They have such good taste, or maybe it’s the comfortable pillows they like.
 I can’t decide.

 My work space consists of a desk, two filing cabinets, a wire mesh storage table and a shelf tower.
 I can say without a doubt creating a studio and work space was one of my best decisions, and it certainly keeps my projects from taking over other rooms.